t-data-h/tdh-gcp/ansible/README-tdh-ansible.md

 - **tdh-mgr-update.sh**: Runs distribute and only the tdh-mgr update steps.
 - **tdh-python-update.sh**: Runs distribute and pushes the Ananconda distribution.

+Note that the playbooks do *not* install and configure mysqld and replication, but rely on this having been done using this [project](https://github.com/tcarland/mysql-ansible).

 ## Setting environment inventory and passwords